typicode/lodash-id/README.md

 Here are some common use cases to get you started.

-Most of them rely on [Underscore](http://underscorejs.org/) or even native functions since the database is a simple JavaScript object.
+Most of them rely on [Underscore](http://underscorejs.org/) methods or even native functions since the database is a simple JavaScript object.

+Also, as a side note, Lo-Dash have features that Underscore have not.
+So if you need something that Underscore doesn't provide, you may find what you want with [Lo-Dash](http://lodash.com/).

 __Query__